jtv/libpqxx/README.md

 Welcome to libpqxx, the C++ API to the PostgreSQL database management system.

-This package requires PostgreSQL to be installed -- including the C headers for client development.
-The library builds on top of PostgreSQL's standard C API, libpq, though this fact is almost completely hidden from programs that use libpqxx.
+Compiling this package requires PostgreSQL to be installed -- including the C headers for client development.
+The library builds on top of PostgreSQL's standard C API, libpq, though this fact is almost completely hidden from programmes which use libpqxx.

 As of release 6.0, C++11 is the minimum supported C++ version.
 Make sure your compiler supports this, and if necessary, that you have support for C++11 configured.

+**Version 7.0 will require C++17.**  However, it's probably not a problem if your compiler does not implement C++17 fully.
+Initially the 7.x series will only require some basic C++17 features such as `std::string_view`.
+More advanced use may follow later.

+Also, **7.0 will make some breaking changes in rarely used APIs:**
+ * All `connection` classes will be folded into a single class.
+ * Custom `connection` classes will no longer be supported.
+ * Connection reactivation will be explicit: _you_ call `activate()` if needed.
+ * "String traits" (for string conversions) will have a slightly different API.

 Find libpqxx on Github: https://github.com/jtv/libpqxx